Tieske/CopasTimer/readme.md

 [Documentation](http://tieske.github.com/CopasTimer/) and [sourcecode](http://github.com/Tieske/CopasTimer) are on GitHub

 ##Changelog;
+###xx-xxx-2013; release 1.0
+- background workers have been completely revised to work as coroutines instead of callbacks.
+This also reflects in the `eventer` module, where event handlers must now be setup as coroutines and get their event data from a queue.

 ###07-Mar-2013; release 0.4.3
 - `eventer.decorate()` function now protects access to `events` table so invalid events throw an error
 - fixed bug in timer errorhandler function